eren-a/file-movement-after-download/README.md

 ```
 ### Configuration

-Modify the folder_to_watch variable in the main() function to specify the folder you want to monitor.
-Default is "C:\Users\Eren\Downloads".
+Modify the folder_to_watch variable in the main() function to specify the folder you want to monitor

-Adjust the destination_base variable in the FileHandler class to set the base directory where categorized folders will be created.
-Default is "C:\Users\Eren\Desktop\Folders\media".
+Adjust the destination_base variable in the FileHandler class to set the base directory where categorized folders will be created

 ### File Categorization